Emil Kapaun

-Emil Joseph Kapaun (April 20, 1916 – May 23, 1951) was a Roman Catholic priest and United States Army captain who served as a United States Army chaplain during World War II and the Korean War.
+Emil Joseph Kapaun (April 20, 1916 – May 23, 1951) was an American Catholic priest and United States Army captain who served as a chaplain during World War II and the Korean War.

 Kapaun was a chaplain in the Burma Theater of World War II, then served again as a chaplain with the U.S. Army in Korea, where he was captured.
 He died in a prisoner of war camp.

-In 1993, Pope John Paul II declared him a Servant of God, the first stage on the path to canonization.

 In 2013, Kapaun posthumously received the Medal of Honor for his actions in Korea.
 He is the ninth American military chaplain Medal of Honor recipient.
 The Defense POW/MIA Accounting Agency (DPAA) announced Kapaun's body was accounted for on March 2, 2021.

+In 1993, Pope John Paul II declared him a Servant of God, the first stage on the path to canonization in the Catholic Church.
+In 2025, Pope Francis declared him Venerable, the next stage on the path to canonization.

 Early life

-Emil Joseph Kapaun was born on April 20, 1916, and grew up on a farm 3 mi southwest of Pilsen, Kansas, on rural 260th Street of Marion County.
+Emil Joseph Kapaun was born on April 20, 1916, and grew up on a farm 3 mi southwest of Pilsen, Kansas, on rural 260th Street of Marion County, Kansas.
 His parents, Enos and Elizabeth (Hajek) Kapaun, were Czech immigrants.
 He graduated from Pilsen High School in May 1930.
 Kapaun also graduated from Conception Abbey seminary college (College of New Engleberg; Conception Seminary College) in Conception, Missouri, in June 1936 and Kenrick Theological Seminary in St. Louis, Missouri, in 1940.

 Priesthood

 On June 9, 1940, Kapaun was ordained a Catholic priest of the Diocese of Wichita by Bishop Christian Herman Winkelmann at what is now Newman University in Wichita, Kansas.
 He celebrated his first Mass at St. John Nepomucene Catholic Church in Pilsen, Kansas.
 In January 1943, Kapaun was appointed auxiliary chaplain at the Herington Army Airfield near Herington, Kansas.
-In December 1943, Kapaun was appointed priest.